 "He can keep a closer eye on Wyatt to ensure he stays on the right path," a younger dark-skinned male piped up in the back row.

-"There you go," cried Leo, astounded he hadn't conceived that point sooner.
+"There you go," said Leo triumphantly.
 "Everybody wins.
 My son will have his father and an Elder to watch over him."
 He glanced at Chris as if to say, "This includes you too."

 "But staying on Earth long-term will make you a target for evil.
 By exposing yourself to danger, you expose us too," said Moira.